-Some councils have introduced by-laws to enforce curfews.
+Some councils have by-laws to enforce curfews.
 Contact your local council to find out if you have a cat curfew in your area.

-Start by giving your cat a climbing/scratching pole, food, water, a litter tray and toys to keep your cat happy inside.
+In the meantime, you can start by giving your cat a climbing/scratching pole, food, water, a litter tray and toys to keep your cat happy inside.
 Here's some other tips to make an indoor cat comfortable.

 Give your cat the best of both worlds by giving it access to your home and your yard.
 Before you make fence modifications or build an enclosure, check with your local council to find out if you need development approval.